learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 Clients are responsible for displaying a user interface and handling user interaction.
-That's the job of HTML, CSS, and JavaScript - to structure and design a webpage and make it interactive and dynamic.
+That's the job of HTML, CSS, and JavaScript - to structure and style a webpage and make it interactive and dynamic.

 ### Servers